crest-lab/crest-docs/page/examples/restart.md

 {: .text-justify }

-The checkpoint is a plain text file recording *where* the algorithm was, not *what* it found — no ensemble data is stored in it.
+The checkpoint is a plain text file recording *where* the algorithm was, not *what* it found.
+No ensemble data is stored in it.
 The actual structures stay in the backup files (`.cre_*.xyz`) that CREST writes anyway after each metadynamics iteration:
 {: .text-justify }